nymtech/dev-portal/src/tutorials/simple-service-provider.md

 ### Building the User Client

 Building our __User Client__ focuses mainly on configuring and adding functions to `index.ts` file, in the `user-client` folder.
-It's where we establish the connection between our application and the mixnet, create the messages we want to send, and then send them to a service provider through the mixnet.
+It's where we establish the connection between our application and the mixnet, create the messages we want to send, and then send them to our service provider through the mixnet.

-Therefore we must implement the functions that connects our Typescript __User Client__ to our Nym Websocket client.
+Therefore we must implement the functions that connects our Typescript __User Client__ to our first __nym-client__.

 1. Replace the existing content of the `index.ts` file in the `user-client` folder with this function: